Christos A. Ioannou

 I am a Full Professor (Professeur des Universités) in Economics at the University Paris 1 Panthéon-Sorbonne and a Research Fellow at the Centre d’Economie de la Sorbonne (since 2019).
 I graduated in 2009 with a Ph.D in Economics from the University of Minnesota under the supervision of Aldo Rustichini.
 Since 2021, I am also a member in the Council of the Cyprus Agency of Quality Assurance & Acceditation in Higher Education.

-I am an applied game theorist interested in modelling economic behavior; in particular, I am intrigued by the study of behavior that deviates from perfect rationality.
+I am an applied game theorist interested in modelling behavior.
+I am particularly intrigued by the study of behavior that deviates from perfect rationality.
 I thus employ experiments to collect data, which I analyze to better understand (and model) economic decision-making.
 Over the years, my research interests have spanned from an analysis and modelling of behavior in repeated games to that in prediction markets.

 New Research